mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-09-30-reprod_multipl2.md

 The term $$p_1 a_{12} X_2$$ is the money output of $$D_1$$ required by $$D_2$$, and it is the *MoP* used up by $$D_2$$, equal to *(unit price) x (units of MoP used for one unit of gross output of $$D_2$$) x (gross output of $$D_2$$)*).

-The full system for expanded reproduction can be captured for both departments (after cancelling out the price terms), inputs matching outputs as:
+The full system for expanded reproduction can be captured for both departments (after cancelling out the price terms), with inputs equaling outputs as:

 $$
 a_{11}X_1 + a_{12} X_2 + da = X_1